Annual Percentage Rate

 Table of Contents

-The APR (also: annual percentage rate of charge) quantifies the total cost of a personal loan that a borrower has to pay.
+The APR (also: annual percentage rate of charge) quantifies the total cost of a loan that a borrower has to pay.
 The APR is expressed as a percentage.
 If the interest on a loan is variable during the term, it is referred to as the initial APR and is usually given on an annual basis.
-Consequently, the interest rates usually contain the addition "p.a." (per annum). (per annum = per year).
+Consequently, the interest rates usually contain the addition "p.a." (per annum = per year).

 1. What factors influence the APR?

-While the "nominal annual interest rate" only indicates the interest payments, the "effective annual interest rate" includes all costs of a personal loan.
+While the "nominal annual interest rate" only indicates the interest payments, the "effective annual interest rate" includes all costs of a loan.
 Only by taking into account all costs incurred when taking out a loan does the prospective borrower have the possibility of easily comparing individual loan offers.

 The APR is calculated from the following factors: